BigDataIA-Spring2024-Sec1-Team6/Assignment5/README.md

 ## Data Sources
-- Data will be scraped from the **CFA Institute’s website**, webscraping using BeautifulSoup to get a csv file with the 4 assigned documents.
+- Data will be scraped from the **CFA Institute’s website**, webscraping using BeautifulSoup to get a "Assign5_CSV.csv" with the 4 assigned documents.

 ## Pre-requisites